leniad/dsp-emulator/README.md

 <b>26/05/16 - DSP Emulator 0.16b3 WIP.
 Source and Windows 32 WIP binary updated.</b><br><pre>
 -General
-    +GFX: Fixed and enhanced the final screen rotation +Improved how is closed the drivers, CPU, video, etc. Fixed bugs and removed some problems when the driver is not initialized and changed an other
+    +GFX: Fixed and enhanced the final screen rotation +Improved how drivers are closed, CPU, video, etc. Fixed bugs and removed some problems when the driver is not initialized and changed an other
     +K007232: Fixed sound
 -Thunder Cross HW
     +Super Contra: Added driver with sound